cpwr-devops/DevOps-Examples-Doc/docs/apis/rest_api.md

 title: REST APIs
 footer: MIT Licensed | Copyright Â© 2018 - Compuware
 ---
+# Compuware Rest APIs

-# Rest API
+## ISPW Rest API

-Compuware's Rest APIs are documented in [Swagger](https://swagger.io/solutions/api-documentation/), a commonly used format.
-The Rest APIs are hosted in Compuware Enterprise Services (CES), which connects to the underlying mainframe products to perform various actions on the mainframe.
+ISPW's Rest API is documented in [Swagger](https://swagger.io/solutions/api-documentation/), a commonly used format.
+The Rest API is hosted in Compuware Enterprise Services (CES), which connects to the underlying mainframe products to perform various actions on the mainframe.

 ![Swagger Doc](./images/Swagger.png)

 The APIs use a token based authentication for securely accessing the mainframe.
 Please visit the [CES Credentials](../tool_configuration/CES_credentials_token.md) for more information about setting up a Personal Access Token for the APIs.

-## Accessing the API Documentation
+### Accessing the API Documentation

 To see the API Documentation on the internet, please visit our [Swagger REST API documentation](https://ispw.api.compuware.com/) for more details on the various APIs.